waynew/shibboleth/README.md

     ⇀shibboleth:/tmp/fnord
     >cd completed
     ⇀shibboleth:/tmp/fnord/completed
-    >later
+    >ls
-    something-completely-different[20170406~013345 4-later].md
+    something-completely-different[20170406~013345 done].md

 That's really about all there is to it.
-The way I use this is
+The way I use Shibboleth for my
+day-to-day:

 - start up shibboleth
 - check my `waiting` list to see if there's anything I need to move out of